TuGraph-family/tugraph-analytics/README.md

 ## Performance

-### Dynamic Graph Computation Acceleration
+### Incremental Graph Computing

-GeaFlow supports incremental graph computation capabilities, allowing for continuous streaming incremental graph iterative computations or traversals on dynamic graphs (graphs that are constantly changing).
-When GeaFlow consumes messages from real-time middleware, the points associated with the real-time data in the current window are activated, triggering iterative graph computations.
-In each iteration, only the updated points need to notify their neighboring nodes, while unchanged points are not triggered for computation, significantly enhancing the timeliness of the calculations.
+GeaFlow supports incremental graph computing capabilities, allowing for continuous streaming incremental graph iterative computing or traversals on dynamic graphs (graphs that are constantly changing).
+When GeaFlow consumes messages from real-time middleware, the points associated with the real-time data in the current window are activated, triggering iterative graph computing.
+In each iteration, only the updated points need to notify their neighboring nodes, while unchanged points are not triggered for computing, significantly enhancing the timeliness of the calculations.

-In the early days of the industry, there were systems for distributed offline graph computation using Spark GraphX.
+In the early days of the industry, there were systems for distributed offline graph computing using Spark GraphX.
 To support similar engine capabilities, Spark relied on the Spark Streaming framework.
-However, although this integrated approach can handle streaming consumption of point-edge data, it still requires full graph computations every time a calculation is triggered.
-This makes it challenging to meet the performance expectations of the business (this approach is also referred to as snapshot-based graph computation).
+However, although this integrated approach can handle streaming consumption of point-edge data, it still requires full graph computings every time a calculation is triggered.
+This makes it challenging to meet the performance expectations of the business (this approach is also referred to as snapshot-based graph computing).

 Using the WCC (Weakly Connected Components) algorithm as an example, we compared the algorithmic execution time of GeaFlow and Spark solutions, with specific performance results as follows:
 ![total_time](docs/static/img/vs_dynamic_graph_compute_perf_en.jpg)

-Since GeaFlow only activates the vertex-edge relations involved in the current window for incremental computation, the computation time can be completed within seconds, and the computation time for each window remains fairly stable.
-As the data volume increases, Spark’s need to backtrack through historical data during computation also grows.
-While the machine capacity has not reached its limit, the computation delay shows a positive correlation with the data volume.
-In similar conditions, GeaFlow's computation time may slightly increase but can generally still be kept at the level of seconds.
+Since GeaFlow only activates the vertex-edge relations involved in the current window for incremental computing, the computing time can be completed within seconds, and the computing time for each window remains fairly stable.
+As the data volume increases, Spark’s need to backtrack through historical data during computing also grows.
+While the machine capacity has not reached its limit, the computing delay shows a positive correlation with the data volume.
+In similar conditions, GeaFlow's computing time may slightly increase but can generally still be kept at the level of seconds.

-### Stream Computation Acceleration
+### Stream Computing Acceleration

 Compared to traditional stream processing engines (such as Flink and Storm, which are based on table models), GeaFlow utilizes a graph as its data model (using a vertex-edge storage format), offering significant performance advantages in handling Join operations, especially for complex multi-hop relationships (like joins exceeding 3 hops and complex cycle searches).